ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 };
 {% endcodeblock %}

+When setting up the phone for the first time - or when changing the passcode later - we call `store(code)` to write a new code to disk. `verify(code)` will later help us determine whether we should unlock the phone given a user-typed password.
+Both methods will return a Promise as all operations in the WebCrypto API are asynchronous.

-Storing a new pass code and verifying it is as simple as shown below:
+Storing a new passcode and verifying it is simple:

 {% codeblock lang:js %}
 Passcode.store("1234").then(() => {